tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 #### Qs - Surface Insolation

 The surface insolation / solar power arriving per unit area of the Earth's surface.
-This is always shown in Watts per square meter as no suitable configurable setting is available.
+(Note: This is always shown in Watts per square meter as no suitable configurable setting is available.)

 The value show is either that calculated from the cloud cover (see above) or taken directly from Windy.com if viewing the "Solar Power" layer.
 Note that agreement between the values from these two sources is not perfect.